abhamra/quill/README.md

 All of these will be demonstrated in the "Examples" section.

-Also note that the keywords "Canstow" and "Maistow" are important to consider, because if you don't use enough "Maistow"s for respect, you will lose out on optimizations!
-Make sure to keep the ratio of "Maistow" to total variable declarations above 50%!
-The ratio requirements may be subject to change :D

 ### Feature Roadmap:
 On the docket for (potential) future additions to Quill are:
 - If/elif/else statements